dfsantamaria/POC4COMMERCE/README.md

   - "planExecution" is the entity name of the plan execution.
   - "executionGoal" is the entity name of the goal execution.
   - "executionTask" is the entity name of the task execution.
-  - A list of element of type:
+  - A list of element of the form:
       - [executionOperator, action] </br>
         where:</br>
          - "executionOperator" is the name of the task operator.